Flexible Spending Account Updates

 Effective March 15, 2021

-The Consolidated Appropriations Act, 2021 (CAA) allows employers to adopt temporary provisions for health care and dependent care Flexible Spending Account (FSA) plans in order to provide relief to employees during the COVID-19 pandemic.
+The Consolidated Appropriations Act, 2021 (CAA) and the American Rescue Plan Act, 2021 (ARPA) allows employers to adopt temporary provisions for health care and dependent care Flexible Spending Account (FSA) plans in order to provide relief to employees during the COVID-19 pandemic.

-Effective March 15, 2021, Georgetown University will adopt the following provisions:
+Effective March 15, 2021, Georgetown University adopted the following provisions:

 - Extension of grace period to December 31 for FSA participants to incur and submit expenses for reimbursement.
 This will apply to 2020 and 2021 plan years.